-- Permission from city to develop a new site
+- Permission from the city to develop a new site

 - Licensed construction teams

-- The building is zoned for use as a restaurant
+- The building must be zoned for use as a restaurant.

-- The area allows for an activity that coincides with your business hours
+- The district or block must allow for an activity that coincides with your business hours.

-- You can have outdoor seating, alcohol, and entertainment
+- Investigate whether you can have outdoor seating, alcohol and entertainment.

-You should review these requirements as early as possible.
+Review these requirements as early as possible in the planning/construction process.
 After all, you don't want to be open your first week and then discover you’re not allowed to serve alcohol on the patio or that patrons have to park three blocks away.

-Once you have the space, you have to build it up the way you want to.
-That means hiring the right designers, engineers and contractors to do the job.
-Find businesses that are licensed and can keep your project on schedule.
+Once you have the space, you have to build it up.
+That means hiring designers, engineers and contractors to do the job.
+Find licensed businesses that can keep your project on schedule.

-During the construction phase, you need to comply with city inspection requirements.
-You may need to get approvals at several different stages.
+Be sure to comply with city inspection requirements during construction.
+You may need to get approvals along the way.
 Some cities may ask you to submit your development plans for approval before construction even starts.

 Both the city's health department and planning department will want to have a say in your restaurant.
-When you open your doors, you'll have to continue to keep the area up to code in terms of business and health standards.
+When you open your doors, you'll have to continue to keep the area up to code for safety and health standards.
 If you don't pass these inspections, the city may close the restaurant for public health concerns.

-You'll likely have to obtain several licenses.
-These are permissions from the city to carry on the restaurant's activities.
+You'll likely have to obtain several licenses or permits from the city to carry on the restaurant's business.
 Here are some examples of permits or licenses you may need:

 - Live entertainment